Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/05-Phase5-Threat-Attribution.md

 ## 5.5 Attribution on the Vidar Stealer Connection

 Some threat intelligence sources (including 1275.ru IOC feeds) associate the `s=mints13` campaign tag with **Vidar Stealer** payloads.
-This is not a contradiction — it reflects MintsLoader's modular payload delivery:
+This is not a contradiction — it reflects MintsLoader's payload delivery:

 ```
 MintsLoader (TAG-124 delivery infrastructure)